 The Compensation Committee reviews our financial performance following the end of the fiscal year and determines the financial performance score.
 The Compensation Committee retains the authority to adjust our reported financial results for items causing significant differences from assumptions contained in our annual operating plan.
-This year's adjustments include goodwill impairment, restructuring and severance costs for significant business model redesign events, inventory control measures, certain environmental reserve adjustments, unrealized gain on securities, accelerated amortization of debt issuance costs, debt financing costs, uncertain tax positions, other tax reform related activities and used a constant foreign exchange.
+This year's adjustments include certain environmental reserve adjustments, restructuring and severance costs for significant business model redesign events, unrealized gain on securities, accelerated amortization of debt issuance costs, debt financing costs, uncertain tax positions, other tax reform related activities and used a constant foreign exchange.
 The Compensation Committee has adopted a set of guidelines to help it evaluate potential adjustments.
 Adjustments to reported financial results are intended to better reflect executives' line of sight and ability to affect performance results, align award payments with decisions that support the annual operating plan, avoid artificial inflation or deflation of awards due to unusual or non-recurring items in the applicable period and emphasize long-term and sustainable growth.

-Fiscal Year 2021 Annual Incentive Plan Design
+Fiscal Year 2022 Annual Incentive Plan Design

-For fiscal 2021, the NEOs, including the CEO, participated in the Annual Incentive Plan, which is designed to reward executives for the achievement of EBITDA growth and for delivering value through EBITDA Margin %, with additional EH&S/safety modifier +/- 10%.
+For fiscal 2022, the NEOs, including the CEO, participated in the Annual Incentive Plan, which is designed to reward executives for the achievement of EBITDA growth and for delivering value through new product sales "Innovation Revenue" with an additional EH&S/safety modifier of +/-10% of the target incentive.